Religion is the rulebook.

 season of pain.
 Thank you dear lord & Savior, In Jesus’ name, Amenπ!

-how He turns even the hardest seasons into a harvest of hope and celebration.
+how He turns even the hardest seasons into a harvest of hope and celebration, Amenπ.
+Have a Blessed Day!

 Disclaimer: 'I do not own the rights to this video, image, music/song.
 All rights belong to the original copyright holder.
 No copyright infringement is intended